jet/equinox/README.md

 ## run Web benchmark

-The CLI can drive the Store/Web ASP.NET Core app.
+The CLI can drive the Store and TodoBackend samples in the `samples/Web` ASP.NET Core app.
 Doing so requires starting a web process with an appropriate store (EventStore in this example, but can be `memory`/omitted etc. as in the other examples)

 ### in Window 1

-    & dotnet run -c Release -f netcoreapp2.1 -p samples/Store/Web -- -C -U es
+    & dotnet run -c Release -f netcoreapp2.1 -p samples/Web -- -C -U es

 ### in Window 2